MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/SubconPurchaseorders.md

 ## Create and manage subcontracts

 After you create a subcontract in Dataverse, a corresponding purchase order is generated for it in Finance.
 Additionally, for every subcontract line in Dataverse, a purchase order line is created.
-The systems uses the project subcontract category mapping that was outlined earlier to identify the procurement category and project category for each purchase order line.
+The system uses the project subcontract category mapping that was outlined earlier to identify the procurement category and project category for each purchase order line.

 After the subcontract is confirmed in Dataverse, purchase orders are automatically confirmed in Finance.
 If the subcontract or its lines are changed in Dataverse, the purchase orders are seamlessly updated in Finance.
 Therefore, the purchase order status in Finance reflects any changes.